shaimole/SAACO3/scalabily/ELB.md

 - between 0 to 3600 seconds, default is 300
 - low value if requests are short

-## ASG Auto Scaling Group
-- scale horizontaly
-- scale out and in
-- ensure maximum and minimum ec2s
-- automaticly register EC2 with load balancer
-- if instance is unhealthy it will be terminated and recreated
-- set desired capacity

 ### Launch Template
 - AMI